jiadongdan/jiadongdan.github.io/content/softwares/motif-learn/index.md

 weight: 20

 # Summary for listings and search engines
-summary: This is some text for the software
+summary: Machine learning code for scanning transmission electron microscopy.
+[Code](https://github.com/jiadongdan/motif-learn)

 # Link this post with a project
 projects: []